kennytilton/kennytilton.github.io/micropipeline/readme.md

 * Press `right arrow` to see the 7 captured by the first REG.
 * Press `right arrow` to see the 7 ACKed by the first REG.
 * Press `right arrow` to see the 7 processed by the first logic block and the result 8 placed on the next data wire, `D(2)`.
-* Press `right arrow` to see `R(2)` signal.
+* Press `right arrow` to see `R(2)` signal to the next register that the 8 is available for capture..

-I was tempted here to have the `D(2)` and `R(2)` following logic circuits change together.
-Dr. Sutherland in one place mentions putting the data on the wire *before* signalling the REQ to have it captured, but my reading is that that sequence is a defacto result of having a *simultaneous* REQ held back by a delaying circuit long enough for the logic to run and deliver the result to its "out" data wire, such that data and REQ arrive bang-bang.
+I was tempted here to have change together the `D(2)` and `R(2)` signals that follow logic circuits.
+In one place the paper mentions putting the data on the wire *before* signalling the REQ to have it captured, but my reading is that that sequence is a defacto result of having a *simultaneous* REQ held back by a delaying circuit long enough for the logic to finish and deliver a result to its "out" data wire, such that data and REQ arrive bang-bang.
 All that said, the name "Illustrator" was chosen over "Simulator" for a reason, so I opted for emphasizing sequence over simultaneity.

 * Press `right arrow` until a result appears to the left under *Results*